chrisemunt/tcp-netx/README.md

 * Support for Node.js v8, v10 and v12.
 * Support for sending and receiving binary data: **readbinary()** and **writebinary()** methods.

+### v1.1.9 (12 September 2019)

+* Internal changes to replace V8/Node.js API functionality that was deprecated in Node.js v12.